vbocan/qrng-data-diode/docs/implementation-plan.md

     *   Use lock-free data structures or efficient read-write locks to minimize contention.
     *   Implement watermark monitoring: low (< 10%), medium (10-80%), high (> 80%), critical (> 95%).
     *   Add buffer compaction/defragmentation to prevent memory fragmentation.
+    *   Consider implementing this as a reusable module in `qrng-core` for potential use in both components.

 *   **Step 3.4: Implement the Public REST API**
     *   **`GET /api/random`** (FR-5):